merenlab/merenlab.org/_posts/anvio/2016-02-27-the-anvio-interactive-interface.md

 * **Create or delete bins**, **set bin names**, **change the color of a given bin**, or sort bins based on their name, the number of units they carry, or completion and contamination estimates (completion / contamination estimates are only computed for genomic or metagenomic analyses).
 * View **the number of selected units** in a given bin, and see the **list of names in the selection** by clicking the button that shows the number of units described in the bin.
-* **Store a collection of bins**, or **load a previouly stored collection**.
+* **Store a collection of bins**, or **load a previously stored collection**.

 ### 2.2.4 Mouse tab

 The mouse tab displays the value of items underneath the mouse pointer while the user browse the tree.

 Displaying the numerical or categorical value of an item shown on the tree is not an easy task.
-We originally thought that displaying pop-up windows would solve it, but besides the great overhead, it often became a nuisence while browsing parts of the tree.
+We originally thought that displaying pop-up windows would solve it, but besides the great overhead, it often became a nuisance while browsing parts of the tree.
 We could show those pop-up displays only when use clicks on the tree, however click-behavior is much more appropriate to add or remove individual items from a bin, hence, it wasn't the best solution either.
 So we came up with the 'mouse tab'.
 You have a better idea?
 I am not surprised!
-We would love to try imporove your experience: please enter an issue, and let's discuss.
+We would love to try improve your experience: please enter an issue, and let's discuss.

 ### 2.2.5 Search tab